 If you’ve hit a local maximum, it doesn’t mean you should just give up.
 You can absolutely still get better conversion rates.
 While it’s tough to do, it’s not impossible.
 But first, you must understand how the local maximum affects yours efforts moving forward.

-Understanding the local maximum
+- How to move past the local maximum

+Now, let’s apply this definition to a local maximum in A/B testing.
 Despite your evolutionary design approach and running many small changes and tests, there comes a time when your gains are virtually non-existent.

 That point is called the local maximum.
 If you’ve got a Computer Science background, you’ll recognize the hill climbing algorithm:

 In essence, this is the definition of a local maximum: when you hit the peak of your tests.
 At this point it can’t get much better—even if you make a thousand small tweaks, you can only improve so much.